Prepare to Apply (Applicant Guide)

 Estimated time of completion for Part 5: 5 minutes

-In order for your application to be eligible, you, as an official representative who has the capacity and the authority to submit proposals on behalf of your organization, must:
+In order for your application to be eligible, you, as a person with signing authority, have the capacity and the authority to submit proposals on behalf of your organization.
+You must:

 - attest that you have the capacity and authority to sign an Agreement on behalf of the applicant organization